Experimental observations of fractal landscape dynamics in a dense emulsion: Materials and Methods

-\textit{Sample preparation:} The O/W emulsion was prepared by slow, dropwise addition of the dispersed phase (80\% v/v) to the continuous phase with constant homogenization (IKA T18) at 21,500 rpm.
+The O/W emulsion was prepared by slow, dropwise addition of the dispersed phase (80\% v/v) to the continuous phase with constant homogenization (IKA T18) at 21,500 rpm.
 The continuous phase contained 3\% (w/w) Synperonic PE P105 (Sigma-Aldrich) surfactant dissolved in a mixture of 95\% (w/w) formamide, 5\% (w/w) water.
 For confocal imaging fluorescein sodium salt was dissolved in the water component at 2.7 mM concentration, prior to mixing and emulsification.
 The dispersed phase contained a mixture of 94\% (w/w) 1-bromohexane and 6\% (w/w) octane.
 Following emulsification, the sample was centrifuged for 10 minutes at 700 rpm for removal of air bubbles, and was aged in a closed microscopy chamber at room temperature.
-This chamber consisting of stacked \#1.5 coverslips used as spacers, topped by a \#0 coverslip and sealed with high viscosity UV glue (Norland 68T).
-The dense emulsion was then imaged using a Zeiss LSM 800 confocal microscope with an oil immersion objective;
+This chamber consisted of stacked \#1.5 coverslips used as spacers, topped by a \#0 coverslip and sealed with high viscosity UV glue (Norland 68T).
+The dense emulsion was then imaged using a Zeiss LSM 800 confocal microscope with an oil immersion objective.
+The rate of ripening in the emulsion is seen to decrease slowly over time, until nearly complete arrest occurs 10-11 hours after formation.
+We conjecture this is due to the increase of surfactant concentration in the connected phase, and a corresponding decrease in droplet surface tension.
+All analyses are performed for $t < 150$~mins or 7-9.5 hours after emulsion formation.

-Figure 6 confirms that the system has reached a dynamical scaling state, where the squared droplet size increases linearly with time and the shape of the size distribution does not change significantly (Figs. 6a,b).
-As expected for droplets in a mechnical continuum, larger droplets diffuse more slowly (Figs. 6c,d), showing the same scaling as the Stokes-Einstein relation despite being drviven by active stress fluctuations.